aio-libs/aiocache/README.rst

 Aiocache provides 3 main entities:

 - **backends**: Allow you specify which backend you want to use for your cache.
-Currently supporting: SimpleMemoryCache, RedisCache using redis_ and MemCache using aiomcache_.
+Currently supporting: SimpleMemoryCache, RedisCache using redis_, MemCache using aiomcache_ and DynamoDB using aiobotocore_ (available on aiocache-dynamodb_).
 - **serializers**: Serialize and deserialize the data between your code and the backends.
 This allows you to save any Python object into your cache.
 Currently supporting: StringSerializer, PickleSerializer, JsonSerializer, and MsgPackSerializer.
 But you can also build custom ones.
 - **plugins**: Implement a hooks system that allows to execute extra behavior before and after of each command.